 Hacks to Clear Bathtub Rust

-Rust is nothing but the brown and green patches on metal and copper tubs that do not dry out properly after use.
-So, let us learn how to clear rust and restore your bathtub’s color.
+Rust is nothing but the brown and green patches on metal or copper tubs or metal bathtub faucets that do not dry out properly after use.

 10. Elbow Grease

 Moisten the rust with elbow grease, rub it a little and scrub it away.
 Then, rinse the tub with an anti-rust solution, and wash off the grease with any standard tub cleaner.

 Pumice stones are perfect for removing rust from easily scratchable materials like Acrylic and Porcelain.

 Simply dampen the rust and rub the stone in circular motions above it to see the magic!

 12. Use Lemon and Salt